Published on: Monday, July 27, 2009 //

 At what point does a cranky old fart’s desire to be able to hold physical things transform to understanding that any reluctance to transform those things into digital form is actually endangering the live of those memories.
 There comes a point where one has to realize that as much as we may have a feeling of trepidation at moving those memories to a digital format, we also have to realize that is the one way to keep those memories safe.

-I hadn’t really thought about this idea of digitizing one’s life as being a way to keep it safe until I read a post on Computerworld by Mike Elgan where he shared his move to committing his family’s memories to a digital format.
+I read a post on Computerworld by Mike Elgan where he shared his move to committing his family’s memories to a digital format.
 While Mike was chronicling his digitizing of his family’ memories because of his desire to move to more of a semi-nomadic life he also touched on the loss of those physical representation of memories.

 When it comes to deciding whether to keep or discard something, where do you draw the line?
 Old holiday and birthday cards?
 OK, those can be discarded.
 Mother’s day cards from kids?
 Hmmm.
 Trophies?
 Yikes!
 There are a million items that make you feel a loss when you toss, but if you keep them, they’ll be buried unseen for decades.